ArthurFreiredeMorais/GraphQL-API/README.md

 ```

 Creating Post
+obs: replace the <userId> with the actual valid userId to create a post succesfully
 ```
 mutation {
-  createPost(title: "New Post", content: "Content for the new post", userId: "1") {
+  createPost(title: "New Post", content: "Content for the new post", userId: "<userId>") {
     id
     title
     content